Frequently Asked Questions

 Are parents allowed to help or visit?

 Absolutely!
-We have an open-door policy, and parents are always welcome to visit or volunteer during class time.
+However, to keep distractions to a minimum, please leave younger siblings at home during your visit.
 Anytime your child is in my home, you are welcome to come right in—no need to knock!
-You trust us to teach and care for your child, and in return, I trust you to be part of our learning space whenever you'd like.
 Whether you're here or not, I will always treat your child with the love and respect they deserve.

 -